 This is a 3d algorithm, but we will use its idea for constructing 2d planar constrained Delaunay triangulation.

-References on Delaunay refinement
+Further readings on Delaunay refinement

 - Chew, L. P. Guaranteed-Quality Triangular Meshes, Dept. of Comp.
 Sci., Cornell University, 1989 (PDF)